-Inquiries of a general nature can first be directed to the Undergraduate Assistant, Cal Hile.
-Students who wish to major in either French Literature or French Cultural Studies are advised to consult with the Director of Undergraduate Studies, Professor Cary Howie, who will take into account the student’s interest, preparation, and career goals.
-The Director of Undergraduate Studies will assign the student to an adviser.
-Professor Howie’s office hours are Wednesdays, 3:00-5:00, and by appointment.
+Inquiries of a general nature can first be directed to the Undergraduate Coordinator, Cal Hile.
+Students who wish to major in French are advised to consult with the Director of Undergraduate Studies, Professor Cary Howie, who admits students into the major and assigns a faculty adviser after taking into account a student’s interest, preparation, and career goals.

 Please refer to the French section of the Romance Studies Course Offerings list.
 See our departmental course roster here.

 The French minor is designed to give students pursuing other majors the opportunity to engage with and reflect upon Francophone literary, philosophical, and visual culture.
 The prerequisite for the minor is any 2000-level course conducted in French.
 The minor then consists of five courses on French or Francophone topics, which in the Department of Romance Studies must be taken at the FREN 2095-level and higher.
 Students may apply up to two courses from abroad or from another institution toward a French minor.
 Only one of the five courses required for the French minor may be taken for S/U grades; the minimum grade is otherwise B-.